 SIP over TLS (port 5061) is the default setting on MiCollab Client SIP softphones.
 This setting may be changed to SIP over TCP (port 5060) on the individual clients.

-Note: This is a minimal configuration.
-Refer to Appendix A: Firewall Configuration Reference for the full set of rules and optional settings.
+NOTE: This is a minimal configuration.
+Refer to Firewalls (DMZ deployment) for the full set of rules and optional settings.